 Where E = energy , m = particle mass and c = velocity of light.

-This process is of special importance as it is the basis of positron emission tomography.
+This process is of particular importance as it is the basis of positron emission tomography.

 - 1. MEDICAL IMAGING PHYSICS Fourth Edition (Wiley)